-To reach Hveravellir one has to continue on road no 35, Kjalvegur road, and pass Iceland's most famous waterfall, Gullfoss in the south of Iceland.
+To reach Hveravellir one has to continue driving on road no 35, Kjalvegur road, and pass Iceland's most famous waterfall, Gullfoss in the south of Iceland.
 This road will then take you for some 168 km across Iceland to Blöndudalur in North-Iceland, where you will then merge with ring-road 1.

 It is a shorter route to the north on an unpaved road through some rugged landscape - an alternative to driving on the paved ring-road 1.

-You can find a selection of car rentals here, to find a car that might suit you the best for this journey into the Highlands of Iceland.
+You can find a selection of car rentals here, to find a car that might suit you the best for this journey into the Highland of Iceland.
 This area can only be accessed in the summertime.